 Add and drag modules

-To add a module to a layout, the quickest method is to click the Add Row button.
-Once added, drag the module to wherever you want that module to render in the layout.
+To add a module to a layout, click + Add at the top of the layout inspector.
+Search for or select a module, then drag it to the location you want the module to render in the layout.
 Dragging modules on top of other modules will either create columns or group the modules.

 From a technical standpoint, grouping adds additional wrapping markup to the set of modules.
 This markup can be given IDs or classes used to target and style that area and its contents.

 Splitting a module breaks the module in half, creating two modules.
 To split a module, click the module, then click the split module iconin the module inspector.
 Alternatively, you can right-click the module in the layout and select Split module.

 Flexible columns are designed to make content management at the page-level easier for content creators.
 When a flexible column is added to a HubSpot page template, users will be given the option to add, remove, and re-order modules within the individual page editor.
 This feature allows designers to create fewer templates, while still allowing marketers the flexibility to customize each page to fit their needs.

 To add a flexible column, click + Add at the top of the layout inspector.
 Locate Flexible Column, then click and drag it into the layout editor.

 Please note: flexible columns can only be added to page templates, and cannot be added to email or blog templates.